Skip to Main Content

-- By Appointment - Schedule an appointment to discuss your project with your subject librarian.
+- By Appointment - Schedule an appointment to discuss your project with a librarian.
 These consultations can be brief (15 minutes or less) or lengthy (up to an hour).
 Consultations give you the chance to work one-on-one with a librarian to find, understand, and cite the best sources for your project.
-Currently these appointments can be held via Zoom.
+These appointments can be held via Zoom or in-person.

-- By Email - Contact us using the Ask a Question form or email your subject librarian.
+- By Email - Contact us using the Ask a Question form.